By Jérémy, Dai Yokai founder · @dai.yokai | Updated: May 2026

-Who is Kuchisake-onna?
-(Definition)
+Who is Kuchisake-Onna?

 Kuchisake-onna (口裂け女, literally "slit-mouthed woman") is a yōkai and onryō (vengeful spirit) from Japanese folklore.
 She is the ghost of a woman mutilated by her samurai husband: he slit her mouth from ear to ear after suspecting her of infidelity.
 Transformed into a malevolent spirit, she roams the night wearing a surgical mask and poses a trick question to passersby: "Am I beautiful?"
 Any wrong answer is fatal.

-Etymology: The Name That Says It All
+Get your kuchisake mask here Etymology: The Name That Says It All Kanji

 The name is clinical.
 No metaphor, no poetry.
 Three kanji, three facts: a mouth, split open, on a woman.
 It is this linguistic brutality that makes the name impossible to forget.